kreier/jetson-car/README.md

 # Autonomous car powered by Nvidia Jetson Nano

 This project was planned at AISVN at the end of 2019 to help with machine learning, object detection, inference, computer vision (OpenCV) and artificial intelligence.
 It uses the 128 CUDA cores of the Nvidia Jetson Nano.
-The base is a 1:12 model car.
+The base is a [1:18 model car](https://hshop.vn/products/khung-xe-robot-kim-loai-racing-car-1).

 ![Jetson and car](pic/2024_jetson_nano.jpg)

+In 2021 I got a [144001 from WLtoys](https://quanphongrc.vn/ct/may-bay-dieu-khien/3554/wltoys-144001-1-14-2-4g-4wd-high-speed-racing-rc-car-60km-h-green-red.html) 1:14 car with better chassis, motor and remote control.

 ## Hardware

 Base is this car model unit from [hshop.vn](https://hshop.vn/products/khung-xe-robot-kim-loai-racing-car-1) for 790.000 VND.
+They offer [a complete kit with lidar](https://hshop.vn/products/jetracer-professional-version-ros-ai-kit-lidar-mapping-vision-processing-powered-by-jetson-nano) (but without the Jetson Nano) for 8 million VND or 300 USD.

 Alternative: [Similar designs](https://tae.vn/khung-robot-do-line) from [TAE.VN](https://tae.vn/).
 Custom aluminum CNC design available after TET 2020: